UAL Level 2 Diploma in Performing and Production Arts

 - Entry Requirements

-You will need 4 GCSE passes at grade D or equivalent in a range of subjects, including English Language and/or maths.
+You will need 4 x GCSE grade 3 including English and/or maths.
 You must also pass a two-day audition and details of the audition process are sent out to all applicants prior to enrolment.

 The audition will usually take place in early July and all applicants must attend both days.
 In preparation for the audition you will be expected to learn one of the three monologues that we will send out approximately two months before the audition.
 You will NOT be allowed to perform a different monologue, whether from a published play or one you have written yourself.
 All the applicants are expected to perform in front of the Performing Arts staff and all the other applicants.
 The main things you will need to do at the auditions are: